A Comprehensive Evaluation of Cognitive Biases in LLMs: Test Framework

 \subsection{Functions}

 \paragraph{Generate} A test generator $G(f_\theta, c, s)$ takes an LLM $f_\theta$, a test case $c$, and a scenario $s$ to sample a test case $c' \sim\ G(f_\theta, c, s)$ by inserting values into the template gaps.
-These insertions can be either sampled from the LLM $f_\theta$ or from the custom value generators $\{v_1, v_2, ...\} \in c$ according to the template instructions $p$ and scenario $s$.
+These insertions can be either sampled from the custom value generators $\{v_1, v_2, ...\} \in c$ or from the LLM $f_\theta$ according to the template instructions $p$ and scenario $s$.
 Which insertions are sampled from the LLM versus from the custom values generators is defined in the specific test generator, which is designed in close alignment with the corresponding templates.

 In our framework implementation, the two template instances are sampled in two independent LLM calls $t_1' \sim\ f_\theta^{GEN}(t_1, s)$ and $t_2' \sim\ f_\theta^{GEN}(t_2, s)$, where $GEN$ denotes the particular LLM prompt used for generation (see \autoref{sec:appendix-prompts}).
-However, identical gaps that exist in both templates, i.e., $g_1 \cap g_2, g_1 \in t_1, g_2 \in t_2$, will only be filled once for $t_1$ and their insertions will then be copied over to $t_2$ to ensure consistency between the template instances.
+However, identical gaps that exist in both templates will only be filled once for $t_1$ and their insertions will then be copied over to $t_2$ to ensure consistency between the template instances.
 The $GEN$ prompt provides the LLM with the template as illustrated in \autoref{tab:test-case-example} and instructs the LLM to suggest suitable insertions for the gaps resembling the scenario.

 \paragraph{Decide} The decide function $D(h_\theta, c')$ uses a potentially different LLM $h_\theta$ to decide on answers $a_1$ and $a_2$ to the two templates $t_1', t_2' \in c'$, respectively.
 The answers are sampled in two independent LLM calls, $a_1 \sim\ h_\theta^{DEC}(t_1')$ and $a_2 \sim\ h_\theta^{DEC}(t_2')$, where $DEC$ is the LLM prompt used for retrieving decisions (see \autoref{sec:appendix-prompts}).
 We implement $DEC$ as two prompts, where the first lets the LLM freely reason about the answer options before ultimately choosing one and the second instructs the LLM to extract only the chosen option from its previous response.
 Once both answers have been obtained from the LLM, they are returned in a decision result $r_{c',h_\theta} \sim\ D(h_\theta, c')$.